dallen2525/vscode-config/README.md

 #### Light Mode

 I used to default to dark mode for development.
-It almost exokes this sensation of being a hacker (I know; lame).
+It almost evokes this sensation of being a hacker (I know; lame).
 However, I watched a [YouTube video](https://www.youtube.com/watch?v=bCaFRN3aaP8) that talked about whether dark mode is really better for us.

 In summary: When you are doing tasks that require a lot of focus on text; It is actually better to use light mode themes.
 Using dark mode makes it more straining for our eyes to focus on text.
 After a long day of coding this can result it fatigue.
 I decided to find a good light mode setup which had good color contrast.
 The result is my light mode setup which is now my default configuration for projects that I work in the most.